Goofs from Blade Runner 2049

 - While examining lady's skeleton in the LAPD morgue, Coco directly states that the person had died more than 30 years ago.
 The movie takes place in 2049, thus the lady must have died prior to 2019 when the first installment of the "Blade Runner" takes place, making it impossible the skeleton to be of Rachel - Rachel was the part of the first movie and she gave the birth in 2021, according to this movie.

-- At the end of the film when K leans back against the steps, you can see an indention in the snow where his elbow had already been placed, indicating this shot was the second take.
+- At the end of the film when K leans back against the steps, you can see an indention in the snow where his elbow is about to be placed, leading one to believe that this is a continuity error and that the indentation is from a previous take.
+However, if you look as he sits down, he places his hand on the step to lower himself down, creating the indentation where his elbow will later rest.

 - When K meets the 3 hookers, there are lots of foreign language ads all around, one of them is for Coca Cola but in Hebrew.
 The letters flash on and off and then light each letter individually.
 The order in which they light up is left to right, and not as it should be, since it's Hebrew, right to left.